 Depending on the time of year, food banks may have the need for different foods.
 The list below contains food items that are generally needed all year round.

 - Canned fruits.
-These foods can be high in vitamin C and have the added benefit of staying fresher longer.
+These foods can be high in vitamin C and have the added benefit of staying fresher for longer.
 Vitamin C in fresh fruit will often diminish over time due to being exposed to air.1 Canned fruits are a great option for food banks who need their food donations to stay fresh for as long as possible.

 - Whole grain foods.
-Foods like oatmeal, whole-grain pasta, barley and quinoa are all high in fiber and minerals like iron.2 Whole grain foods are always in need because they’re a staple in digestive health.
+Foods like oatmeal, whole-grain pasta, barley and quinoa are all high in fibre and minerals like iron.2 Whole grain foods are always in need because they’re a staple in digestive health.

 - Crackers.
 These are always appreciated donations because they are great snacks and work well with plenty of meals.
 Typically, healthier versions like whole grain crackers are more in demand.

 - Granola bars.
 Granola bars are a great donation that go a long way for families in need with children.
 If you can, try to find nut-free bars so you can avoid any allergy-related issues.

 - Rice.
 Rice is a simple food to prepare and works with a variety of dishes.
 Brown rice provides more fibre so it’s a good idea to choose that over white rice when donating.